mockdeep/typewiz/CONTRIBUTING.md

 The project provides [Wallaby.js](https://wallabyjs.com/) configuration, you can use it to automatically run the tests in your IDE as you edit the code.

+## Testing TypeWiz on a Node.js project using [typewiz-node](packages/typewiz-node)

+If you make some changes to TypeWiz and wish to test them on a Node.js project, you can follow these steps:

+1. Clone typewiz, and make some changes
+2. Run `yarn build` and then `yarn link` inside the typewiz directory
+3. Go to your Node.js project folder, and run `yarn add -D typewiz-node` and `yarn link typewiz`
+4. Run your project's entry point with typewiz-node, e.g. `yarn typewiz-node index.ts`

+Whenever you make any changes to typewiz and want to test them, simply run `yarn build` in the typewiz directory again.
+You don't need to repeat the linking part.

 ## Project structure

 - [src](src) - Core typewiz library